 People want to know about you and your art - help them become your biggest fans ever.
 Your masterpiece could be just what they're looking for.

-8 Responses to Focal Point Data and Your Listing in the Artist Directory
+8 Responses to Artist Quick Facts and Your Listing in the Artist Directory

 |Carolyn Hancock |

 |20 months ago|

 Carrie, I've had my the Focal Point Data set up for a long time.
 Would love to know how much traffic it generates.
 Most important, I saw that wonderful Follow button, and wondered whether it could be added to the blog.
 But there it was, already there, at the bottom on the main blog page.
 So great job, FASO.